 Special educational needs

-BRI (Beginning Reading Instruction) is a gentle, lively introduction to early reading instruction.
+Developed by an R&D team including linguists and educational psychologists, BRI’s mischievous animal characters offer the gentlest of introductions to the Basic Alphabetic Code; the first stories contain only three words and five sounds.
 Its structure is very simple, with straightforward directions allowing specialist tutors and SENCOs to teach the majority of pupils to read, including those with significant instructional challenges.
 BRI begins with just three words and five sounds.
 The programme provides essential ‘know-how’ for struggling readers.
-Following the three BRI sets, and the first two ARI (Advanced Reading Instruction) sets, many children can progress to independent reading.

 Special needs teachers and TAs should note the following to ensure that every individual child is progressing: